matn7/CS-Notes/src/main/java/persistence/README.md

 | 3 | Dog | 4 | Dog |
 | 4 | Hamster | null | null |

-- The LEFT OUTER JOIN keyword returns all the rows from the left table (TableA), with the matching rows (where available) in the right table (Table).
+- The **LEFT OUTER JOIN** keyword returns all the rows from the left table (TableA), with the matching rows (where available) in the right table (Table).
 - If there is no match, the right side will contain null.

 ## Lazy Fetching

-- A collection is fetched when the application invokes an operation upon the collection.
+- A collection fetched when the application invokes an operation upon the collection.
 - By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched.
-- :star: `LazyInitializationException` - when try to lazy load a data but entity manager is closed.
+- :star: `LazyInitializationException:` When try to lazy load a data but entity manager closed.
 - `FetchType.EAGER` data will be loaded along with Guide object.

 **Student.java**